-Some important pages you need to create are: Home Page, Account Page, Shop Page, Checkout Page, Cart page, Policy Page, Terms and Condition Page, Contact Us Page etc
+Some important pages you need to create are: Home Page, Account Page, Shop Page, Checkout Page, Cart page, Policy Page, Terms and Condition Page, Contact Us Page, etc

 Install Necessary Plugins

 WordPress Plugins add another layer of functionality to your site.
-To add a plugin, simply go to the plugin tab and click add new plugin (this process is similar to the installation of WordPress themes).
+To add a plugin, simply go to the plugin tab and click add the new plugin (this process is similar to the installation of WordPress themes).
 Make sure activate each of the plugins you install.

 In case you don’t know the plugins to install, the list below will be handy to get started with.